 Schönbrunn Palace Christmas Market

 The Christmas market at Schönbrunn is a legit fairy tale experience, with the backdrop of one of Vienna’s most iconic landmarks.
 The market is renowned for its elegant stalls, showcasing traditional crafts, and some interesting regional Austrian food, although as one of the bigger markets, it also has its fair share of tacky crap.
-After all those Glühweins, don’t miss the chance to clear your head with a stroll through the beautifully lit palace back garden, and even up the Gloriette, to enjoy some lovely raised views over western Vienna.
+After all those Glühweins, don’t miss the chance to clear your head with a stroll through the beautifully lit palace back garden, and even up to the Gloriette, to enjoy some lovely raised winter views over western Vienna.

-Vienna Christmas Market Food & Drink Tour
+The Vienna Christmas Market Food Tour

 Wiener Musikverein